Crowhurst Cricket Club Pitch Maintenance

 - Two dispensers full should be adequate

 The establishment of your seed will be much improved if you add a pre-seeder fertiliser such as 3.12.12 or 8.10.8 or 7.7.10 or 10,10,10 etc. i.e. something with a good balance of (N)Nitrogen, (P)Phosphate, (K)Potash, (make sure it doesn't contain iron at this stage).
-Ideally you would put this on immediately before adding the topdressing(loam), but it isn't too late to do it after, though you will have to pick your moment as you certainly don`t want to walk on wet topdressing! it sticks to your boots like glue.- Scarify the square in one direction.
+Ideally you would put this on immediately before adding the topdressing(loam), but it isn't too late to do it after, though you will have to pick your moment as you certainly don`t want to walk on wet topdressing! it sticks to your boots like glue.- Scarify the square to remove any thatch.
+Make as many passes as required to remove the thatch 6 or 7.
 Allow the scarifier to cut the surface.

-- Mow in both directions to clear any debris left by the scarifier
+- Mow with a rotary mower in both directions to clear any debris left by the scarifier.

-- Spike all over using the spiked roller.
+- Aerate all over using the spiked roller if the ground is soft enough.
 (Two people or I have towed it with the ride on mower when on my own)

 - Apply winter dressing of Surrey loam to the whole of the square.
-Level as you go.
+Level as you go using the levelling tool.
+The more people to help the easier this job is.

-- Mowing will be needed when the grassplant is approx. 40mm high and the height of cut should be gradually reduced to your winter mowing height of 15 to 20mm.
+- The height of cut should be gradually reduced to your winter mowing height of 15 to 20mm.
 The square should be maintained at this height all winter.
-To be honest I have never mown the square in winter because the recreation ground is to boggy.
+To be honest I have never mown the square in winter because the recreation ground is to boggy or flooded.

 Winter Maintenance

 There are various thoughts on this depending on who you speak to.
 Some advise not to touch the square after putting to bed until pre season and other suggest keeping it fertilised.
 I don't think either is wrong but you have to decide depending on what the growing conditions are.
 If conditions allow, regular tining is a good thing to allow oxygen to the roots as this is when the roots grow most as there is no top growth.- The square will still need occasional fertilising through winter, though with much lower nitrogen inputs.
 If you use something with iron in it will help to keep moss at bay.
-Most people neglect the square through winter, however, I would suggest applying something like 4.0.8 +4%fe at a rate of 35g/m2 every six to eight weeks from mid November onwards.
+Most people neglect the square through winter, however, it is suggested applying something like 4.0.8 +4%fe at a rate of 35g/m2 every six to eight weeks from mid November onwards.
+Other fertilizer suggestions are 3-6-8 or 4-8-10 in January so you are ready for the spring fertilizer.

 - Winter mowing height of 15 to 20mm.
 The square should be maintained at this height all winter.
 It maybe best to use a rotary mower